MandarJKulkarni/KubeCron/README.md

     Create a Kubernetes cron yaml to call the script at a specified interval

     Run 'kubectl apply -f test_cron.yaml' in the Google Cloud shell on the GCP to which you have access

+    To delete the cron you can run
+       'kubectl delete cronjob test-cron'